RubendeBruin/DAVE/src/DAVE/annotations/annotation_layers.md

 - a text
 - a setting of how to handle the text
 - optionally a format string
+- optionally a boolean or evaluation string that determines if the text should be produced or hidden

 `TextProducer` extends `HasNodeReference` and supports serialization to dict.